 HAPPINESS IN PURSUIT

 What makes you happy?
-It is very difficult to answer this question in a sentence and for that matter in a word because the definition of happiness varies from person to person.
+It is very difficult to answer this question in a sentence and for that matter, in a word, because the definition of happiness varies from person to person.
 The word that perhaps comes closest to summing up happiness is “progress”.
 Any form of progress in life drives a person to do what they do and in doing so makes them happy.
 Countries of the world are driven by some form of progress whether it is economic, military, territorial, political or regional influence.
 Progress in any form provides the countries of the world with a clear direction of where it wants to be.
 Amidst all of this exists Bhutan, a country whose happiness lies in the progress of happiness itself.

-WHAT ARE THE CORNER STONES OF GNH?
+WHAT ARE THE CORNERSTONES OF Gross National Happiness?

-2) Environmental Conservation: While the world is debating the existence of climate change and global warming, Bhutan has already prioritized the conservation of natural environment in its constitution.
+2) Environmental Conservation: While the world is debating the existence of climate change and global warming, Bhutan has already prioritized the conservation of the natural environment in its constitution.
 The constitution mandates 60% of forest coverage at all times.
-However Bhutan has been able to sustain more than 60% over the years.
+However, Bhutan has been able to sustain more than 60% over the years.
 The forest coverage as of 2018 is 71 %.
-It is a biological hotspot for forest, plants, endangered animals, high altitude animals and many more.
+It is a biological hotspot for the forest, plants, endangered animals, high altitude animals and many more.
 The focus of environmental conservation has limited the tapping of natural resources but it is the cost the country is willing to pay for inhabiting healthy citizens and wildlife as well.

 - Psychological Wellbeing: It attempts to understand the reflection of one’s life in terms of the satisfaction one has and the existence of positive and negative emotions.
 It focuses on the cognitive approach for self-evaluation.